-A Steering Group will be formed from the main funding parties and development agencies, and will comprise Land Transport NZ, GW, Ministry of Transport, ONTRACK, and Toll NZ.
-The group will be made of nominees who have extensive local knowledge of the project and who fully understand its strategic nature at both regional and national level.
-The main objective of the Group will be to provide a high level 'sounding board' to the GW Project Team.
+A Steering Group will be formed from the main funding parties and development agencies, and will comprise Land Transport NZ, Greater Wellington, Ministry of Transport, ONTRACK, and Toll NZ.
+The Steering Group will be made up of nominees who have extensive local knowledge of the project and who fully understand its strategic nature at both regional and national levels.
+The main objective of the Steering Group will be to provide a high level 'sounding board' to the Greater Wellington Project Team.
 It will also allow each representative to report to their respective organisations on the progress of the RRP.
 This will ensure that there will be no surprises regarding the content and direction of the outcomes.

 The Steering Group will work within an agreed Terms of Reference.
-The Terms of Reference for the RRP has been drafted and will be issued to Steering Group for review by end June 2007.
+The Terms of Reference for the RRP have been drafted and will be issued to Steering Group for review by the end of June 2007.